 In addition, Crescent Petroleum and Dana Gas were appointed to develop, process and transport natural gas from the Khor Mor Gas Field, and to also concurrently appraise the potential of the Chemchemal Gas Field, in order to provide natural gas supplies to fuel domestic electric power generation plants in Erbil and Chemchemal..
 Further development of the gas reserves are planned to supply natural gas as feedstock and energy for local industries and also for export.

 The first stage of the Khor Mor Field development involving the hook up, testing and re-commissioning of existing gas wells, acquiring 2D seismic, installing gas separation and treatment facilities and installation of 180kms of pipeline was completed in a record time of 15 months and first gas deliveries to Erbil commenced in October 2008.
 The gas is pumped via the 180km pipeline to two power plants in Erbil and Suleymania.
-The pipeline passes close to other gas fields and will have spare capacity to transport additional volumes of gas at a later stage The second stage involves the installation of a 2-train liquid petroleum gas (LPG) plant, which is scheduled for completion in the first half of 2011.
-The ultimate gas production capacity of the LPG Plant is 300Mmscfdl, and further processing capacity will be added to handle additional gas quantities as they become available..
-The total investment of the Khor Mor development is over US$ 800 million.
+The pipeline passes close to other gas fields and will have spare capacity to transport additional volumes of gas at a later stage.
+The second stage involved the installation of a 2-train liquid petroleum gas (LPG) plant, which was completed in 2011.
+The ultimate gas production capacity of the LPG Plant reached 300Mmscfd.